The Mangler

 "The Mangler" is a short story by Stephen King, first published in the December 1972 issue of Cavalier magazine, and later collected in King's 1978 collection Night Shift.

 Setting

-"The Mangler" is set in an American town, where the action largely takes place in an industrial laundry.
+"The Mangler" is set in an American town, and the action largely takes place in an industrial laundry.
 Stephen King has stated that, among the many jobs he took to support his family before he became famous, he worked in an industrial laundry.

 Plot summary

 Police detective John Hunton investigates a fatal accident at the Blue Ribbon Laundry in which worker Adelle Frawley was killed.
 Frawley was somehow pulled into the laundry's speed ironing and folding machine, which the workers colloquially refer to as "the mangler."
 Hunton is disturbed by the sight of Frawley's grisly remains and expects that the laundry's owners will be jailed for negligence in Frawley's death, but he is surprised when a formal inquest absolves the laundry of any wrongdoing.
 Roger Martin, an inspector involved with the inquest, informs Hunton that a thorough inspection of the mangler revealed no problems with it, and that the machine is equipped with safety measures designed specifically to prevent exactly what happened to Frawley; the accident that killed her should have been impossible.

 Over the days that follow, more accidents occur at the Blue Ribbon.
 A steam line feeding the mangler ruptures, burning several laundry workers, and foreman George Stanner is later maimed when the machine nearly pulls him in just as it did Frawley, forcing a maintenance man to sever Stanner's arm with a fire axe in order to save his life.
 Witnesses report that the mangler could not be shut off, even after its fuses had been pulled, and that the strange incidents involving the speed ironer began about a week before Frawley's death, when young worker Sherry Ouelette accidentally cut her finger and spilled her blood on the machine.
 Hunton interviews Ouelette and learns that she is a virgin.